 - How do I determine if my child is a member of the Choctaw Nation of Oklahoma?

 - How does a Choctaw family become eligible to adopt a Choctaw child if the family lives outside the Choctaw Nation Service Area, or lives out of state?

-- What is the role of the Indian Child Welfare Worker if the child is located outside the Choctaw Nation's 10.5 county service area or located outside the state of Oklahoma?
+- What is the role of the Indian Child Welfare Worker if the child is located outside the Choctaw Nation Service Area or located outside the state of Oklahoma?

 Useful Web Links